jeffpar/argument-aloud/ussc/audit/index.md

 > "Among the several reasons which support the action of the Court in dismissing the writ in this case as improvidently granted, I rest my decision to join in this disposition on the lack of a record, without which I do not believe the constitutional issues tendered can properly be decided."

-His concurrence refers to "several reasons", only one of which he mentions ("lack of a record").
-Fortunately, we have a dissent from Justice Douglas that makes the reasons clear: a potentially inadequate record, and a time bar that the Court refused to waive.
+His concurrence refers to "several reasons", only one of which he mentions (lack of a record).
+Fortunately, we have a dissent from Justice Douglas that makes the Court's reasons clear: an incomplete record, and a time bar that the Court refused to waive.

 "DIG'ed" cases rarely provide that much detail, and they never provide a vote, so we can't know if the decisions were unanimous or whether there were any Justices with reservations who nevertheless didn't feel strongly enough to say so.
-And those decisions are typically buried in the back of U.S. Reports, along with all the other cases that were not even granted, much less briefed and argued.
-In a case like **Hicks**, however, we know that the decision was definitely something less than unanimous and it was prominently recorded in U.S. Reports.
+And those decisions are typically buried in the back of U.S. Reports, along with all the other cases that were not even granted, much less briefed and argued.  **Hicks**, however, was briefed, argued, and the decision -- including the concurrence and dissent -- was prominently recorded in U.S. Reports.

 {% include arguments.html term="1955" termEnd="1964" %}